colin-gourlay/sundown-sessions/src/content/releases/r/r-e-m/new-adventures-in-hi-fi/index.md

 ---
 ## About

-New Adventures In Hi-Fi is a release by R.E.M. released in 1996.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include E-Bow The Letter.
+*New Adventures In Hi-Fi* earns its place in the Sundown Sessions catalogue through “E-Bow The Letter”, a selection that offers a direct route into R.E.M.'s work.

+Heard in the context of the full release, “E-Bow The Letter” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - E-Bow The Letter